lino-framework/book/docs/user/install.rst

 Installing Lino
 ===============

-**Warning: The installation process described below is currently being tested.
-No guarantee.** Until we are done, you should rather follow the instructions about :doc:`/dev/install`.
+Note that the installation process described below is currently being tested.
+No guarantee.
+Until we are done, you might prefer the instructions about :doc:`/dev/install`.

 This document explains how to install Lino on your machine in order to write applications.
 If you prefer using the latest version, then you